00p11/rule-34-keybindings/README.md

-# rule-34-keybindings
+Here's a corrected version:

+Rule-34-Keybindings
-Chrome extension that provides key bindings for Rule34.
+A Chrome extension that provides key bindings for Rule34.

-How to setup?
+How to set up:
-1) Downoload all files in this repositri
+1) Download all files in this repository.
-2) Put them in one folder
+2) Put them in one folder.
-3) Go to the extension setting in chrome (or whatever browser based on chromium)
+3) Go to the extension settings in Chrome (or whatever browser based on Chromium).
-4) Click 'Developer mode' slider
+4) Toggle the 'Developer mode' switch.
-5) Click newly apeared 'Load unpacked' button
+5) Click the newly appeared 'Load unpacked' button.
-6) Chouse the file you created
+6) Choose the folder you created.
-7) Go to the Rule34 website and check console for succefull loading mesage
+7) Go to the Rule34 website and check the console for a successful loading message.
-8) DONE!
+8) Done!

 Tips:
-- For description how to use it check out popup site (by clicking extension icon that appears in the left corner of browser)
+- For instructions on how to use the extension, check out the popup site by clicking the extension icon that appears in the top left corner of your browser.
-- If you need you can change the icon (or delete) becouse the privacy reasons
+- If you need to, you can change the icon (or delete it) for privacy reasons.

-Don't wory to ask me if you want anything!
+Don't hesitate to contact me if you need anything!